tsatria03/CookyCraze/README.md

 - **Tab:** Cycles forward through the available form controls.
 - **Shift plus Tab:** Cycles backward through the available form controls.
 - **Spacebar or Enter:** Activates a button or opens a menu.

+## Conclusion

+CookyCraze started as a simple cookie clicker and has grown into a full-featured idle game with automated production, minigames, achievements, a rank progression system, multiple save slots, and deep mod support.
+Every system in the game can be tuned or extended through the provided configuration files.

+Thanks for playing, and happy baking!